Yevgeny Kuyvashev: Governor of Sverdlovsk Oblast

 At the end of 2016, the film director Nikita Mikhalkov criticized the Yeltsin Center, which opened in November 2015, with the financial support of the authorities of the Sverdlovsk Oblast.
 Kuyvashev said that he was proud to have taken part in the creation of the Yeltsin Center, and said that he was ready to personally lead Mikhalkov on a tour of it.

 At the end of March 2017, Kuyvashev found advantages in the decision of the Federal Minister Denis Manturov to transfer the international arms exhibition Russia Arms Expo from Nizhny Tagil to the Patriot park in Moscow Oblast.

 According to the governor, this event "will become an incentive for the implementation of new breakthrough initiatives in the Urals".
 The former governor of Sverdlovsk Oblast, Eduard Rossel (on whose initiative this exhibition was founded in 1999) has of a different opinion, who asked to keep the Russia Arms Expo in Nizhny Tagil and turned to Kuyvashev about the exhibition.

 In April 2017, Kuyvashev supported the need to reform public transport in Yekaterinburg (in particular, to eliminate "duplicate" routes) in accordance with the decision of the city manager of Yekaterinburg, Aleksander Yakob, which was adopted in April of the same year.

 On 17 April 2017, Kuyvashev resigned at his own request.
 On the same day, by the decree of the President of Russia, he was appointed acting Governor of the Sverdlovsk Region "until the person elected as the Governor of the Sverdlovsk Oblast takes office."
 He won the elections on 10 September 2017 with 62.16% of the vote.

 On 8 December 2018, on the basis of the decision taken by the delegates of the XVIII Congress of the United Russia party, Kuyvashev was introduced to the Supreme Council of the party.

+In 2022, Kuyvashev was sanctioned by the British government following the Russian invasion of Ukraine.